-- · Alignment of Group with regulator's policy of allocating fishing rights. - Full compliance with laws and regulations. - · Create job opportunities through community partnerships and expansion of abalone farm. - · Support initiatives to improve health and education in communities - · Continue to develop a plan to measure and reduce our carbon footprint. - · Fully comply with all environmental, health and safety regulations.
+- · Alignment of Group with regulator's policy of allocating fishing · Black ownership decreased to 69.44%. rights. - · Full compliance with laws and regulations. - Create job opportunities through community partnerships and expansion of abalone farm. - Support initiatives to improve health . and education in communities. - Continue to develop a plan to measure and reduce our carbon footprint. - Fully comply with all environmental, health and safety regulations.

-- · Obtained a Level 1 B-BBEE rating. - · Black ownership increased to 74.16% - · Complied will all laws and regulations. - · Complied with Listings Requirements of the JSE. - · 37 jobs indirectly created through the construction activities at our abalone farm. - · Supported initiatives to improve health and education in communities - · Funded activities for sport development at Gansbaai primary school. - · Complied with all environmental, health and safety regulations.
+- · Obtained a Level 1 B-BBEE rating. - The Group entered into a BEE deal to . increase its black ownership to 78% to align the black ownership for FRAP.
+Complied will all laws and regulations. - Complied with Listings Requirements of the JSE. - 37 jobs indirectly created through the construction activities at our abalone - Supported initiatives to improve health and education in communities. - Funded activities for sport development at Gansbaai primary school. - Complied with all environmental, health and safety regulations.

-- Everchanging regulatory framework - Complex laws and regulations.
+- · Everchanging regulatory framework. - Complex laws and regulations.

-Strategic focus areas: planned actions for 2020
+Strategic focus areas: planned actions for 2021

-- · Focus attention in the FRAP 2020 process. - · Finalise the abalone farm expansion project. - · Finalise the receipt of the ADEP aquaculture grant. - · Complete the construction of a canning and drying facility at our abalone farm. - · Continue to identify potential target companies as part of the strategic vision of the Group. - · Install 200 tons additional production capacity at the abalone farm by the end of the 2020 financial year. - · Continue to procure third-party contracted quota. - · Continue incubation and investment in smaller companies.
+- · Focus attention in the FRAP 2020 process and completion thereof in 2021. - · Continue the abalone farm expansion project as soon as COVID-19 restrictions are lifted. - · Finalise the receipt of the ADEP aquaculture grant. - · Complete the construction of a canning and drying facility at our abalone farm. - · Continue to identify potential target companies as part of the strategic vision of the Group. - · Continue to procure third-party contracted quota. - · Continue incubation and investment in smaller companies.